toolbar23/rufa/README.md

 ## Agent-Oriented Workflow
 1. Configure targets in `rufa.toml` (services and jobs).
 2. Start the supervisor with `rufa start` (add `--background` to detach).
-3. Launch the desired targets via `rufa run ...`.
+3. Launch the desired targets via `rufa target start ...`.
 4. Use `rufa info` to share runtime details (ports, URLs, debug ports) with the agent.
-5. The agent reads `rufa log` or tails specific targets to validate behavior after each change; use `rufa run --watch ...` (or configure the default via `rufa start --watch`) for automatic restarts.
+5. The agent reads `rufa log` or tails specific targets to validate behavior after each change; enable automatic restarts by starting the daemon with `rufa start --watch`.
-6. Use `rufa kill` to stop individual targets or `rufa stop` when the development session ends to clean up.
+6. Use `rufa target stop` to halt individual targets or `rufa stop` when the development session ends to clean up.

 ## Notes for Future Enhancements
 - Import launch definitions from VS Code `launch.json`.